lockepatton/sonipy/README.md

 # `sonipy` : A Scatterplot Sonification Package

-A package to turn scatter plots into perceptually uniform sound files for use in science and to make science more accessible.
+A package to turn scatter plots into perceptually uniform sound files like [this one](https://twitter.com/Astro_Locke/status/1083510562187751424) for use in science and to make science more accessible.

 This project was developed by [Locke Patton](https://twitter.com/Astro_Locke) and [Prof. Emily Levesque](https://twitter.com/emsque).
+Click [here](https://twitter.com/Astro_Locke/status/1083510515857408000) for a twitter thread explaining the motivation behind this project.

 ## What does `sonipy` do?